-The number of recipients that didn't hard or soft bounce on this campaign.
+The number of recipients who didn't hard or soft bounce on this campaign.

 - Clicks per unique opens

-Percentage of recipients that registered as an open who also clicked a link in your campaign.
+The percentage of recipients who registered as an open who also clicked a link in your campaign.

 - Total clicks

-Number of times the campaign was forwarded using the Forward to a Friend form.
-This stat considers forwards only through the Forward to a Friend form and is not able to detect when a subscriber uses the forwarding function in their email program.
+The number of times the campaign was forwarded using the Forward to a Friend form.
+This stat considers forwards only through the Forward to a Friend form and is not able to detect when a recipient uses the forwarding function in their email program.

 - Abuse reports

-Number of recipients that reported your email as spam.
+The number of recipients who reported your email as spam.
 Contacts who report a campaign as spam are automatically unsubscribed from your emails.

 - Last opened